Form Based AuthenticationHandler

 HttpServletRequest.getAuthType()is set to

-The Form Based Authentication Handler is maintained in the Sling SVN
+The Form Based Authentication Handler is maintained in the the Sling repo.

 extractCredentials-- Prepares credentials for the form entered data or from the Cookie or HTTP Session attribute.
 Returns